pauldemarco/flutter_blue/README.md

 ## Cross-Platform Bluetooth LE
 FlutterBlue aims to offer the most from both platforms (iOS and Android).

-Using the FlutterBlue instance, you can scan for and connect to nearby devices ([BluetoothDevice](lib/src/bluetooth_device.dart)).
+Using the FlutterBlue instance, you can scan for and connect to nearby devices ([BluetoothDevice](#bluetoothdevice-api)).
 Once connected to a device, the BluetoothDevice object can discover services ([BluetoothService](lib/src/bluetooth_service.dart)), characteristics ([BluetoothCharacteristic](lib/src/bluetooth_characteristic.dart)), and descriptors ([BluetoothDescriptor](lib/src/bluetooth_descriptor.dart)).
-The BluetoothDevice can then be used to interact directly with characteristics and descriptors.
+The BluetoothDevice object is then used to directly interact with characteristics and descriptors.

 ### FlutterBlue API
 |                  |      Android       |         iOS          |             Description            |